 STRATEGY What do we do to meet the strategy?
 Where is this found?
-By WHOM 6.1 In accordance with legislative requirements all non-teaching employees, other personnel, volunteers/placements are required to obtain and hold a Blue Card (unless exempt) • Child Safeguarding program includes Blue Card Procedures Policy Connect RD, Principal's EA and HOC
+By WHOM 6.1 In accordance with legislative requirements all non-teaching employees, other personnel, volunteers/placements are required to obtain and hold a Blue Card (unless exempt) Child Safeguarding program includes Blue Card Procedures Policy Connect Principal, Principal's EA and HOC

 STRATEGY What do we do to meet the strategy?
-Where is this found?
-By WHOM 6.2 A Blue Card Register for all eligible employees, other personnel, volunteers/placements is maintained Regional and school admin maintain registers via TASS and Blue Card Portal Blue Card Portal TASS HR Regional Support Team, Principal and HOC 6.3 A designated Contact Person has been appointed by the Principal/EREA Director of Schools Regional level screening as per the Recruitment Procedure Policy Connect Regional Support Team, Principal's EA and HOC 6.4 The Blue Card Register and details are available to the EREA Director of Schools when requested.
-Stored within Blue Card Portal Blue Card Portal Regional Support Team, Principal and HOC 6.5 All teachers are registered with the QCT and the Principal/Entity Director sight the certificate of registration and qualifications before employment commences (matching relevant ID) QCT online register search conducted prior to commencement and kept Teachers' registration details maintained and updated on a register (TASS HR) All teachers linked to school in QCT by Principal TASS HR QCT Regional Support Team Principal, HOC 6.6 To ensure that the Strategy/Plan remains current and effective the strategy is monitored and reviewed annually The plan is reviewed annually completed by the HOC/AHOCs Gympie Flexible School Policy Connect School Website Principal, HOC, AHOCs
+Where is this By WHOM found?

+6.2 A Blue Card Register for all eligible employees, other personnel, volunteers/placements is maintained Network and school admin maintain registers via TASS and Blue Card Portal Blue Card Portal TASS HR Principal, Principal's EA and HOC 6.3 A designated Contact Person has been appointed by the Principal/EREA Director of Schools Network level screening as per the Recruitment Procedure Policy Connect Principal, Principal's EA, HOC 6.4 The Blue Card Register and details are available to the EREA Director of Schools when requested.
+Stored within Blue Card Portal Blue Card Portal Principal, Principal's EA 6.5 All teachers are registered with the QCT and the Principal/Entity Director sight the certificate of registration and qualifications before employment commences (matching relevant ID) QCT online register search conducted prior to commencement and kept Teachers' registration details maintained and updated on a register (TASS HR) All teachers linked to school in QCT by Principal TASS HR QCT Principal, Principal's EA 6.6 To ensure that the Strategy/Plan remains current and effective the strategy is monitored and reviewed annually The plan is reviewed annually completed by the HOC/AHOCs Noosa FS Policy Connect School Website Principal, HOC, AHOCs